2001 Major League Soccer season

 The 2001 Major League Soccer season was the sixth season of Major League Soccer.
 It was also the 89th season of FIFA-sanctioned soccer in the United States, and the 23rd with a national first-division league.

 The season was shortened due to the September 11 attacks, with the final weeks' regular season matches being canceled.
+Due to the different number of games played, playoff ordering was determined by points per game, instead of total points.